 Kahal Kadosh Beth Elohim: The second-oldest synagogue; the oldest in continuous use in the U.S.

 Emanuel A.M.E.
 Church: The oldest AME church in the South; houses the oldest African-American

-congregation south of Baltimore, MD
+congregation south of Baltimore, Maryland.

 First Baptist Church: Known as the Mother Church of Southern Baptists; the oldest baptist church in the South

 Fort Sumter, located in the middle of Charleston Harbor, is known as where the Civil War began.
 In fact, the first shots of the Civil War were fired at Fort Sumter.
 Visitors can ride a ferry to the Fort, and enjoy a day at sea in the city’s waterways while learning about war history.
 In addition, Fort Sumter National Monument showcases the lives and trials of American veteran heroes.
 Guests can also visit the Congressional Medal of Honor Museum.
 Fort Sumter tours run one hour, and don’t forget to browse the museum shop for gifts.

 Open year round, this open-air market features local artists and artisans.
 Spend an entire day meeting locals, shopping and getting an up-close look at Charleston’s culture.
 Made in Charleston products – from clothes and accessories to food – serve as great gifts and souvenirs.
 March through December, the market offers weekend night hours from 6:30 to 10:30.
 The City Market is one of the most visited attractions in Charleston Historic District.

 Another top shopping spot in Charleston is King Street.
 With three distinct districts, guests can pick one or several options.
 While browsing, grab a bite at Upper King Street Design and Dining District, home to some of the city’s best restaurants and nightlife.